pallets/jinja/docs/templates.rst

 to test a variable against a common expression.
 To test a variable or expression you add `is` plus the name of the test after the variable.
-For example to find out if a variable is defined you can do ``name is defined`` which will then return true or false depening on if `name` is defined.
+For example to find out if a variable is defined you can do ``name is defined`` which will then return true or false depending on if `name` is defined.

 Tests can accept arguments too.
 If the test only takes one argument you can leave out the parentheses to group them.
 For example the following two